n-Track Frequently Asked Questions

 The choice of the soundcard (or audio interface) depends on many factors, among which recording quality, number of inputs, MIDI I/O, mic/guitar inputs (XLR etc.), external vs internal, and of course price.

-n-Track is compatible with any soundcard that has standard WaveRT, WDM, MME or Asio drivers, including PCI, USB and Firewire (IEEE 1394) audio devices.
+n-Track is compatible with any soundcard that has standard WaveRT, WDM, MME or Asio drivers, including USB, Firewire (IEEE 1394) and PCI audio devices.
 Follows a list of a few soundcards that have proven to work well with n-Track Studio.
-Also see the soundcards settings page.
+New audio devices are released all the time and others quickly go out of production so the list below may sometimes report devices that are no longer in production.

-Soundcards that have their own proprietary control panel typically are advanced models whose settings go beyond the standard settings supported by the Windows Volume Control and consequently need a special software to adjust all the details of the soundcard's configuration. - Im a beginner and I have a standard desktop/laptop computer and a stock computer mic, could you please recommend what additional hardware I would need to purchase in order record guitar and vocals?
+Soundcards that have their own proprietary control panel typically are advanced models whose settings go beyond the standard settings supported by the Windows Volume Control (Windows XP) or Control Panel/Hardware and sound/Manage Audio Devices (Windows Vista/7) and consequently need a special software to adjust all the details of the soundcard's configuration.

 You should be able to obtain decent results with the computer's builtin soundcard and standard computer mic.